 Real Estate Investment Trusts (REIT)

-Outside of the type of dividend, REITs introduce another level of complexity to your taxes.
+Outside of the type of dividend, Canadian REITs and REIT ETFs introduce another level of complexity to your taxes.
 Although you receive a cash payment, REITs refer to this payment as a distribution.
 The reason is that on top of dividends, a REITs distribution can contain return of capital, interest, capital gains or other income, each of which have different tax implications.
 They may also contain both foreign and domestic income that is once again taxed differently.
 It is for this reason that we recommend you hold REITs in a registered account such as a TFSA or RRSP.
 Keep investing simple!